2002 Copa Perú

 The 2002 Copa Perú season (Copa Perú 2002), the promotion tournament of Peruvian football.

 The tournament had five stages.
 The first four stages were played as mini-league round-robin tournaments, except for third stage in region IV, which was played as a knockout stage.
 The final stage featured two knockout rounds and a final four-team group stage to determine the two promoted teams.

 This year twenty six teams qualified for the Etapa Regional (Regional Stage): these are the twenty six champions from each department (including two from Lima (the capital) - Perú was politically divided in twenty four Departments and one Constitutional Province.

 All these teams were divided into eight groups by geographical proximity; then each winner qualified for the Etapa Nacional (National Stage).
 Those eight teams played, again by geographical proximity, home and away matches, in a knock-out tournament.
 The winner of the final was promoted to the First Division.

 Departmental Stage

 The following list shows the teams that qualified for the Regional Stage.

 Regional Stage

-The following list shows the teams that qualified for the Regional Stage.